 2. Group SKUs for Warehouse Management

 Depending on your business, you can group all your summer swim shorts together or you could group all your size mediums together to aid the picking process for warehouse employees.
 When manually walking the warehouse, it’s not uncommon for an employee to accidentally put a medium with the rest of the smalls.
-Once you decide the business process that works for your company, barcode scanning abilities such as the Mobile Scanning App speeds up the warehouse picking process and eliminates human error by ensuring the worker picks and puts back inventory where it belongs.
+Once you decide the business process that works for your company, barcode scanning abilities such as Blue Link's Mobile Scanning App speeds up the warehouse picking process and eliminates human error by ensuring the worker picks and puts back inventory where it belongs.

 3. Use Historical Data to Remove Unpopular SKUs

 Holding on to dead stock can harm your business more than you think.
 Dead stock is inventory that has been sitting in your warehouse for some time and isn’t selling due to low demand.
 ERP Software that tracks SKUs can produce historical data so you can see sales by product and determine which SKUs to get rid of.
-One way of removing dead stock is by creating a Kit that ERP software can help you do.
+One way of removing dead stock is by creating a kit that ERP software can help you do.